Biodiversity in Finland

 New National Biodiversity Strategy Underway

-Finland’s biodiversity policies are based on the National Biodiversity Strategy and an action plan to 2030, which is currently underway.
+Finland’s biodiversity policies are based on the National Biodiversity Strategy and an action plan to 2030, which is still underway.
 In addition to national objectives, the strategy considers the objectives of the UN Convention on Biological Diversity and the new EU Biodiversity Strategy.
 The aim of the strategy is to halt the loss of biodiversity by 2030 and turn the trend towards recovery by 2035.

 The strategy aims to enhance biodiversity protection while concurrently fostering the restoration of degraded ecosystems.
 Moreover, it will encompass the development of methodologies to measure the actions and their impacts.
 Both the strategy and the action plan will be attached to the objectives set internationally and within the EU.